TADSTech/tadstech/README.md

 # Hi, I'm Michael 👋

-Math Minded, Data Scientist with a very robust background in Front-end
+A Math Minded, Data Scientist with a somewhat robust background in Front-end

 ---